titledk/ttools-core/README.md

 That will install a basic configuration file for you.

+## Modules

+Modules should go next to `core` inside of the `ttools` directory in your repo, and should be added as git submodules.
+To update all modules, including core to latest version, run `./ttools/core/local/upgrade.sh`.

 ## Configuration example

 A standard config will be set up for you on install.
 Here's an example of how this might look: